Step Fwd IT Logo

 Understanding Business Email Compromise

-According to the Australian Cyber Security Centre (ACSC), 2021-22 saw self-reported losses from BEC substantially increase, totaling over $98 million.
+According to the Australian Cyber Security Centre (ACSC), 2021-22 saw self-reported losses from BEC substantially increase, totalling over $98 million.
 On a national scale, the average financial loss per successful BEC incident surged to exceed $64,000.

 Scamwatch data revealed that businesses of all sizes were targets.
 Small and micro businesses incurred a staggering $13.7 million in losses due to scams.
 This was a surge of 95% from 2021, with BEC emerging as the primary contributing factor.